tillitis/tillitis-key1/README.md

 make
 ```

-To flash the controller you need hardware like the [Blinkinlabs CH55x
+To flash the controller with new firmware you need hardware like the
-Reset
+[Blinkinlabs CH55x Reset
 Controller](https://shop-nl.blinkinlabs.com/products/ch55x-reset-controller)
 and a USB-A to USB-C converter.

 [Reset Controller source](https://github.com/Blinkinlabs/ch55x_programmer).

 You also need [chprog](https://github.com/ole00/chprog).

+The bootloader identifies itself as USB VID 4348, PID 55e0.
+To be able
+to access it and run `chprog` without root you need to allow your user
+to access it.
+Place `contrib/99-tillitis.rules` in `/etc/udev/rules.d`
+and run `udevadm control --reload`.
+Now you can add your user to the
+`dialout` group and access it.

 1. Connect the Reset Controller to your computer through "DUT\_IN"/"PC".
 2. Connect the TKey to "DUT\_OUT"/"DUT".